ImKringle/romPad/README.md

 ```bash
 pyinstaller --onefile --noconsole main.py
 ```
-Optionally, add `--add-data "<Path to the source>.env;."` to your command to cake the .env into the executable.
+Optionally, add `--add-data "<Path to the source>.env;."` to your command to bake the .env into the executable.

 Adjust flags to your needs and platform.

 ## Troubleshooting

-- Controller not responding:
+- Controller is not responding:
   - Ensure it’s recognized by your OS and by Pygame
   - Press any button once to “claim” the controller as primary
 - “Missing SFTP_CONNECTION_STRING”: